Contact a Philadelphia Long Term Disability Appeal Lawyer Today to Fight Your Denial

 If your long-term disability claim has been denied or terminated, then you have the right to appeal the adverse decision under the Employee Retirement Income Security Act (ERISA).
-If you have any questions about the appeals process, you should not hesitate to consult with legal counsel because time is critical.
-You will have 180 days from the date you receive notice of the termination or denial of your claim to file your appeal.
+If you have any questions about the appeals process, you should not hesitate to consult with a Philadelphia long term disability appeal lawyer because time is of the essence.
+You will only have 180 days from the date you receive notice of the termination or denial of your claim to file your appeal.
 It is also important to note that a failure to file a timely appeal may preclude you from filing a lawsuit under ERISA.

-Pursuant to ERISA, you are required to exhaust all “administrative remedies” before filing a lawsuit, which includes filing the appeal(s) as specified in your applicable LTD policy.
+Pursuant to ERISA, you are required to exhaust all “administrative remedies” before filing a lawsuit, which includes filing the appeal(s) as specified in your applicable long term disability insurance policy.
 If you fail to file a timely appeal, you may be deemed to have waived your right to pursue benefits in court.
 You may have only one opportunity to appeal an adverse decision.

 It is important that you act promptly to understand the basis of the insurance company’s denial.
 Your disability insurance claim is governed by the terms, conditions, and limitations of your policy of insurance, as well as the applicable laws.
 When a disability insurance provider denies a claim for disability insurance benefits, it is required to provide a reasonable explanation for its determination.
 This explanation should contain an overview of the contractual and factual basis relied upon by the insurance provider to deny or terminate liability.